-Program Frequency: By Age

-Up to 37 Every 3 years

-38 to 40 Every 2 years
+Up to 37 Every 3 years 38 to 40 Every 2 years 41+ Annually 713

-41+ Annually

 EXAM ELEMENT BASE PERI TERM

 Do you currently have any limitations/restrictions to your job duties?
 Yes By Age No

 Have you had any limitations/restrictions or been placed on "light duty" since your last Occupational Health Exam?
 Yes By Age No

 Has anything about your health status changed since your last occupational health examination Yes By Age No

 Have any medications changed since your last occupational health examination Yes By Age No

 Current medication use (prescription or over the counter) Yes By Age No

 Have you ever had cancer Yes By Age No

 Do you drink six or more alcoholic drinks per week Yes By Age No

 Have you ever smoked Yes By Age No

-Do you currently smoke or use smokeless tobacco, vape or electronic cigarettes ( packs/day) Yes By Age No
+Do you currently smoke or use smokeless tobacco, vape or Yes By Age No

+electronic cigarettes?
+If yes, write how many packs per day in

+the comments section.
+Voo D. A. of o Na

 Heart disease, high blood pressure, stroke or circulation problems Yes By Age No

 Permanent defect from illness, disease or injury Yes No No

 Tuberculosis or PPD Converter Yes By Age No

 Communicable disease Yes By Age No

 Change or loss of vision in either eye Yes By Age No

 Color blindness Yes By Age No

 Change or loss in hearing Yes By Age No

 Difficulty hearing conversations, people Yes By Age No

 A need to wear a hearing aid Yes By Age No

 Nervous stomach or ulcer Yes By Age No

 Any difficulty with heavy to moderate lifting/carrying Yes By Age No

 Epilepsy or seizures Yes By Age No

 Mental or emotional illness Yes By Age No

 RBC Yes By Age No

 WBC Yes By Age No

 HGB Yes By Age No

 MCV Yes By Age No

 MCH Yes By Age No

 MCHC Yes By Age No

 BUN Yes By Age No

 Creatinine Yes By Age No

 Uric acid Yes By Age No

 Calcium Yes By Age No

-Cholesterol, total Yes By Age No

-LDL Yes By Age No

-'